-- Second Apocalypse has the game of Benjuka, in which the rules are changed by the moves players make.
-It's meant to take the war metaphor of chess Up to Eleven.
+- Second Apocalypse has the strategy board game of Benjuka, in which the rules are changed by the moves players make.
+Players frequently reference how the changing rules of Benjuka mirrors the complexity of real life.

-- The Caucus Race in Alice in Wonderland, in which everyone runs around at random for half an hour, after which it is announced that "EVERYBODY has won, and all must have prizes".
+- Alice in Wonderland has the Caucus Race, in which everyone runs around at random for half an hour, after which it is announced that “everybody has won, and all must have prizes.”

 - The Goosebumps book The Beast from the East is described here as a book-long description of a game of Calvinball.

-- Quantum Gravity: It looks like literally every game played by the fey falls under this.
+- Quantum Gravity: It looks like literally every game played by the fey is a form of Calvinball.
 Specifically, Malachi is annoyed by human sports because they're so boring and “the rules never change.”

 - In The Time Traveler's Wife, Henry, Claire, Charisse and Gomez play a game called “Modern Capitalist Mind-Fuck”, which seems to have rules based more closely on a stock exchange than Monopoly, despite the fact it use a regular Monopoly board and properties.
 Watching them play is one of the funniest scenes in the novel.

-- In Cory Doctorow’s Makers, a self-confessed game of “Calvinball” is played with an assortment of board games on the floor, and "The rules are, the rules can never be the same twice.”
+- In Cory Doctorow’s Makers, a self-confessed game of “Calvinball” is played with an assortment of board games on the floor, and the rules are that “the rules can never be the same twice.”

 - In David Foster Wallace’s Infinite Jest, the students at the Enfield Tennis Academy play Eschaton, a game of nuclear geopolitics, which has become something of an Academy tradition.
 One of the tennis courts is intricately painted with a map of the Earth and all its nations for this purpose.
 True to the trope, all that is made explicitly clear is that nuclear strikes are represented by serving tennis balls onto the map; the rest of the rules are stated to be so complex that they can only be understood through total memorization.

-- The Zarathustrans in Figments of Reality — a nonfiction book by Ian Stewart and Jack Cohen that uses stories about these aliens to make a point occasionally — have a game called Octopoly.
-Besides the fact that the same original game has been played for ages because no-one remembered to set a winning condition, and that it takes decades before anyone will even make a move, what we hear of the rules sounds like an incomprehensible mixture of different games, including board games and, well, Calvinball — though somehow the overall effect sounds like Cricket.
+- The Zarathustrans in Figments Of Reality — a nonfiction book by Ian Stewart and Jack Cohen that uses stories about these aliens to make a point occasionally — have a game called Octopoly.
+The same original game has been played for ages because no one remembered to set a winning condition, and it takes decades before anyone will even make a move.
+What we hear of the rules sounds like an incomprehensible mixture of different games, including board games and, well, Calvinball — though somehow the overall effect sounds like Cricket.

 - The Star Wars Expanded Universe features the card game known as sabacc.
-Its something like a bizarre fusion of poker and blackjack, played with a Tarot-like deck in which some of the “major arcana” cards have negative value... except the cards change into random other cards at random times when not face-up on the table.
-And just like poker, there are hundreds of variants that can affect the values of cards, the order of play or even which hand is a winner.
-In one book, Han and Lando play for ownership of the Falcon and decide on “Random Sabacc”, a version where the rules themselves change at random intervals, refereed by C-3P0.
+Its something like a bizarre fusion of poker and blackjack, played with a Tarot-like deck in which some of the “major arcana” cards have negative value.
+The twist is that cards will randomly change into other cards when not face-up on the table.
+And just like poker, there are hundreds of variants that can affect the cards’ values, the order of play, or even which hand is a winner.
+In one book, Han and Lando play for ownership of the Falcon and decide on “Random Sabacc”, a version where the rules themselves change at random intervals, refereed by C-3PO.

-- Warbreaker features the game of tarachin, an exceedingly complex game that involves throwing balls of various colors onto a field, and scoring points based on a variety of factors including distance and postion relative to other balls.
+- Warbreaker features the game of tarachin, an exceedingly complex game that involves throwing balls of various colors onto a field, and scoring points based on a variety of factors, including distance and position relative to other balls.
 The main character doesn't know the rules and picks and throws balls at random.
 This causes him to win every single game.

 Live Action TV

-- Even Stevens: In one episode Louis and Twitty play a game called “Sweaty Sock Ball" which the rules seem to change at will and depending what day it is and if you do a certain thing; very similar to the rule changes in the Trope Namer.
+- Even Stevens: In one episode, Louis and Twitty play a game called “Sweaty Sock Ball”, whose convoluted rules seem to change depending on the wim of the participants.

-- In The Monkees TV show, Micky Dolenz invents the game of “Creebage” for much the same reason as Kirk invented Fizzbin: to distract a captor and allow for a quick escape.
+- On The Monkees’ TV show, Mickey Dolenz invents the game of “Creebage” for much the same reason as Kirk invented Fizzbin: to distract a captor and allow for a quick escape.